kinetic-flow/arcin-infinitas/README.md

 For DAO turntables, it is recommended that you stick to values between 1:2 and 1:5, inclusive.
 1:2 is super sensitive, 1:3 is sensitive, 1:4 and 1:5 are like stock DAO.

-## Mode switching
+## Runtime mode switching

-First, turn on "Enable mode switching" in the config tool.
+First of all, turn on "Enable mode switching" in the config tool.
 Then:

 * Holding Start + Select + 1 for 3 seconds will switch between input modes (controller <=> keyboard).
 Key 2 or 4 will flash to indicate which mode you are in.
 * Holding Start + Select + 3 for 3 seconds will switch between turntable modes (=> analog only => digital only => analog reversed =>).
 Key 2, 4, or 6 will flash to indicate which mode you are in.